langens-jonathan/bomber-charts/README.md

 # bomber-charts

-This README outlines the details of collaborating on this Ember addon.
+![Image of bomber chartslogo]

+This ember addon is a library for charts based on D3.

 ## Installation